zhangyuan/UFO-API/README.md

 # UFO-API
 Sample application of Web API using Owin as test server

+> Attention:
+>
-> Attention: The application is built with Visual Studio 2013 orignally.
+> 1. The application is built with Visual Studio 2013 orignally.
+> 2. The .gitignore is borrowed from VisualStudio.gitignore of https://github.com/github/gitignore

 ## Steps ( Visual Studio 2013)